-Proposed amendments will clarify various sections of the Zoning Code, create consistency for various standards, and makes the code consistent with state law.
+The proposed amendments will clarify various sections of the Zoning Code, create consistency for various standards, and makes the code consistent with state law.
 Staff believes findings can be made and recommends the City Council adopt the amendments.

 Public Notification